 When you are thinking about what to put on your Hawaii packing list, don’t forget what things you are going to pack on the plane.
 Keep looking down for my tips on what things to bring.

-This Hawaii packing list for the airplane contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hawaii packing list for the airplane was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Do you have a trip to Hawaii coming up?